SublimeText-Markdown/MarkdownEditing/README.md

 1. LiveReload: Enable/Disable Plugins
 1. Enable Simple Reload.

-Now open palette and choose "Preview in Broswer" and you will get a WYSIWYG editor.
+Now open palette and choose "Preview in Browser" and you will get a WYSIWYG editor.

 ## Related Plugins